Wamphyre/miloOS-core/README.md

 ![miloOS Desktop](miloOS-desktop.png)

-**A professional audio production Linux distribution designed as a macOS replacement.**
+**A professional multimedia production Linux distribution.**

-miloOS is a complete Debian 13 (Trixie) based operating system optimized for audio production, music creation, and professional audio engineering.
-Built from the ground up with real-time performance, low-latency audio, and a beautiful macOS-inspired interface.
+miloOS is a complete Debian 13 (Trixie) based operating system optimized for audio production, music creation, and multimedia content creation.
+Built from the ground up with real-time performance, low-latency audio, and a clean, elegant interface designed for creative professionals.

 ---